eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/manage-our-microservices.md

 To connect microservices together, the Controller has the concept of routes.

-Routes can be listed from the `iofogctl get microservices` or `iofogctl describe microservice <microservice_name>` commands.
+Routes can be listed from the `iofogctl get microservices` or `iofogctl describe microservice <name>` commands.
 We can see that a route has already been set up for us: the Sensors microservice has its destination (output) directed to the REST API microservice.

 ```console
 $ iofogctl describe microservice Sensors

 apiVersion: iofog.org/v1
 kind: Microservice
 metadata: